Discover a selection of the most distinguished and influential individuals in Spanish history with our list of the top 15 famous Spanish people.

 15. Diego Velázquez

-He painted many historically and culturally significant scenes and portraits of the Spanish royal family.
+His brush brought to life a multitude of historically and culturally significant compositions, including iconic portraits of the Spanish royal family.

 Las Meninas is considered his masterpiece and can be seen in Madrid’s El Museo del Prado.

 Francisco Goya drew significant inspiration from the works of Velázquez.